calamao/docker-quickstart-fullstack-app/README.md

     - Used to store users and languages as an example
 4. Unit tests with xUnit
     - Mock with SQLite Inmemory Database or real local database
+5. Authorization based on roles

+## Gateway
+Nginx configuration as a reverse-proxy gateway (as a separate docker service)

+- Avoids CORS issues
+- Exposes Frontend and Backend API from a single endpoint service
+- Queries are redirected to the WebApp or API based on the url path.
+- It can be used as a single point for HTTPS communication (not implemented)

 # Getting Started